nikhilknoldus/notipieJs/README.md

 # notipieJs
-easy notipie.js cute notifications for web applications only, 1.4kb for this magic
+ easy to use web application notifications using notipie.js, only 1.4kb for this magic.
+Save time and space.